-Beginning with the 2020 season, the Louisiana Wildlife and Fisheries Commission will set seasons, bag and size limits, and other management measures for private recreational red snapper fishing in Louisiana’s state and federal waters (out to 200 nautical miles) adjacent to our coast.
-The public will be able to provide input on these measures.
+As of the 2020 season, the Louisiana Wildlife and Fisheries Commission sets seasons, bag and size limits, and other management measures for private recreational red snapper fishing in Louisiana’s state and federal waters (out to 200 nautical miles) adjacent to our coast.
+The public is able to provide input on these measures.

 Current Season and Regulations

 Resident and Nonresident Recreational Anglers

 Must possess valid Louisiana Basic and Saltwater Recreational Fishing Licenses as well as a Recreational Offshore Landing Permit (ROLP) to fish for or possess red snapper, as well as other offshore species.